 Quadrent is pleased to announce the addition of law firm, Buddle Findlay, to the growing list of companies who have signed up to the Quadrent Green Lease.

-This arrangement will see Buddle Findlay’s high quality, end of lease laptops donated to charitable organisations like, Te Rourou, Vodafone Aotearoa Foundation’s Toitū te Toki programme, that will then distribute the devices to New Zealand schools in need.
+This arrangement will see Buddle Findlay’s high quality, end of lease laptops donated to charitable organisations like, Te Rourou, One New Zealand (formerly Vodafone NZ) Aotearoa Foundation’s Toitū te Toki programme, that will then distribute the devices to New Zealand schools in need.

 The agreement ensures Buddle Findlay’s laptops and computers, that are leased through Quadrent, are securely wiped and environmentally repurposed, recycled or redistributed after they are retired from corporate use, at the end of their lease term.